Grandma's Restaurant in Samcheong-dong

 Grandma's Restaurant in Samcheong-dong (Korean: 삼청동 외할머니) is a South Korea reality show program on KBS 2 starring Kim Young-chul, Eric Nam, JooE (Momoland), Stella Jang and Andy (Shinhwa).
 The show airs on KBS 2 starting from November 24, 2018.
 It is distributed and syndicated by KBS every Saturday at 22:45 (KST).
 The program also airs on KBS World with English subtitles.

 Synopsis

 This is a show which features 6 grandmas from 6 different countries all over the world who come together to serve their traditional homemade meals in a pop-up restaurant located at Samcheong-dong, South Korea.
 The pop-up restaurant was opened for 2 weeks.
-In addition, this show also features 5 other artists who will be the employees of Grandma's restaurant to help the grandmas to run the restaurant.
+In addition, this show also features 5 other artists who will be the employees of Grandma's restaurant to help the grandmas run the restaurant.